GingerNinja23/ipop-documentation/Running-GroupVPN-on-Raspberry-Pi.md

 These instructions are for Raspbian (Raspberry Pi) compiled with vfp and hard floating point.

-## Download and configure SocialVPN
+## Download and configure GroupVPN

-1. Download groupvpn/socialvpn and extract for Raspberry Pi
+1. Download groupvpn/ and extract for Raspberry Pi

     ```bash
     wget http://www.acis.ufl.edu/~ptony82/ipop/ipop-rpi_14.01.pre1.tgz
     tar xvzf ipop-rpi_14.01.pre1.tgz
     cd ipop-rpi_14.01.pre1
     ```
 2. Update the `config.json` file with proper credentials.
-For SocialVPN, you don't have to change the *ip4* address, but for GroupVPN it is important to use a different IPv4 address for each machine.
+For GroupVPN it is important to use a different IPv4 address for each machine (e.g.
+    192.168.5.1 for machine 1 and 192.168.5.2 for machine 2).

     ```bash
     {
-        "ip4": "172.31.0.100",
+        "ip4": "192.168.5.1",
         "xmpp_username": "username@gmail.com",
         "xmpp_password": "enter-password-here",
         "xmpp_host": "talk.google.com"
     }
     ```

-## Running SocialVPN
+## Running GroupVPN

 1. Launch ipop-tincan